wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     (4) The following property is separate property, unless the court considers that it is just in the circumstances to treat the property or any part of the property as relationship property:

-    *   (a) all property acquired by either spouse or partner while they are not living together as husband and wife or as civil union partners or as de facto partners:
+    *   (a) all property acquired by either spouse or partner while they are not living together as a married couple or as civil union partners or as de facto partners:

     *   (b) all property acquired, after the death of one spouse or partner, by the surviving spouse or partner, as provided in [section 84][230].